Words for Better Thoughts: 7 Tips

 Words for Better Understanding

-Also using better words in communication with others can improve the outcomes of this communication – strengthen your relationships and create better results in your career.
+Also, using better words in communication with others can improve the outcomes of this communication, strengthen your relationships, and yield better results in your career.

-And this is especially true in communication with your children.
-Be mindful not to say to your child “You can’t do this (you are too small).” or ask “Why did you do this (a bad thing)?”
+This is especially true when communicating with your children.
+Be mindful not to say to your child, “You can’t do this (you are too small),” or ask, “Why did you do this (a bad thing)?”

 “Be mindful when it comes to your words.
 A string of some that don’t mean much to you, may stick with someone else for a lifetime.”